 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-If you haven’t already known, Amcrest is a US-based company that specializes in video surveillance equipment.
+Amcrest is a US-based company that specializes in video surveillance equipment.
 However, they rebrand hardware manufactured by the Chinese OEM, Dahua.

-Dahua vs Amcrest Overview
+Dahua vs Amcrest Security Cameras (2025) Overview

 Dahua was founded in 2001.
-It is based in China and is a partially state-owned company that specializes in video surveillance equipment.
-They are a well-recognized OEM that offers their products to numerous brands.
-Several of which are US-based.
+It is based in China and is a partially state-owned company.

 Amcrest is a US-based company that was founded in 2013.
 They also specialize in security cameras and have a wide variety of devices.
-However, unlike Dahua, they focus on small-scale businesses and consumers.

 Year Founded